ibm-cloud-docs/vmwaresolutions/services/managingveeam.md

 ## Tasks that you can complete with Veeam v11
 {: #managingveeam-fivetasks_v10}

-* Order a new vCenter Server instance with Veeam
+* Order a new VMware vCenter Server® instance with Veeam

    A Veeam stand-alone license is automatically deployed.
 The Veeam service installation starts only after the stand-alone license was successfully ordered.

    Veeam v11 is installed on a bare metal server, VM, or VSI, depending on what you selected.

-* Install Veeam on an existing VMware vCenter Server® instance
+* Install Veeam on an existing VMware® vCenter Server instance

    A Veeam stand-alone license is automatically deployed.
 The Veeam service installation starts only after the stand-alone license was successfully ordered.